i am suffering from psoriasis from last two years. i couldnot find any permanent treatment.it occurs at my foot(heels)

 Knowing Psoriasis Symptoms

-Common Psoriasis Symptoms
+Detecting Psoriasis Symptoms

 - Signs and Symptoms of Psoriasis

 If you suffer from Psoriasis, you know all too well how it affects your skin and your life.
-From the clothes you wear to how you sleep at night, Psoriasis Symptoms can even affect your work life.
+From the clothes you wear to how you sleep at night, Psoriasis can even affect your work life.
 Finding the right treatment isn’t always easy.
 Have you tried the creams, injections and the pills and still haven’t found the results you are looking for?
 Now is the time to try Psoriasil.

 Psoriasil has proven to help adult patients with chronic, severe (extensive and/or disabling) plaque Psoriasis and has shown to have long-lasting improvement without side effects or dryness.